 Substantially all of our assets are indirectly held through the Operating Partnership.
 As a result, we have no source of operating cash flow other than from distributions from the Operating Partnership.
 Our ability to pay dividends to holders of common stock depends on the Operating Partnership's ability first to satisfy its obligations to its creditors and make distributions payable to third party holders of its preferred Units and then to make distributions to MHC Trust and common Unit holders.
-Similarly, MHC Trust must satisfy its obligations to its creditors to us.
+Similarly, MHC Trust must satisfy its obligations to its creditors and preferred stockholders before making common stock distributions to us.